MarkBind/markbind/docs/userGuide/syntax/annotations.md

 **Displaying content as legends in Annotate Point** <br>

-Annotate point also allows users to display its content inside the popover or as a legend below the diagram or both.
+Annotate point allows users to display its content inside the popover or as a legend below the diagram or both.
 However, this only works when if a label is also provided for the point.